cartesi/docs/docs/tutorials/gpg-verify/larger-files.md

 As discussed above, this inconvenience can be tackled by coupling the Logger service we just explored with IPFS.
 The idea is to upload the data to IPFS before the computation is instantiated.
 As such, if all validator nodes cooperate, then no data will need to be sent over to the blockchain.

-In this tutorial, we will submit our data to IPFS using the Infura IPFS service, an action that can be performed with a simple `cURL` POST call.
+In this tutorial, we will submit our data to IPFS using the IPFS service in the environment, an action that can be performed with a simple `cURL` POST call.
 To avoid repeating ourselves, and to capture the resulting IPFS hash, let's create a small shell script:

 ```bash
 touch ipfs-submit.sh